 Pick up a Free Compost Collection Container

-- City of Aspen residents may stop by the Environmental Health and Sustainability Department on the 2nd floor of Aspen City Hall to pick up a free 6.5 gallon bucket bucket at the EHS Department on the 2nd floor of the Old Powerhouse Building at 590 N. Mill Street by emailing or calling Liz Chapman, contact information on right of page.
+- City of Aspen residents may make arrangements to pick up a free 6.5 gallon bucket bucket at the EHS Department on the 2nd floor of the Old Powerhouse Building at 590 N. Mill Street by emailing or calling Liz Chapman, contact information on right of page.

 - Pitkin County residents may pick up their free bucket at the Pitkin County Landfill.